emergent-analytics/workstreams/Mobility and Tourism - WS2/README.md

 ## CA_Causal_structure_discovery_economic_impact.ipynb

 Investigate the effect of lockdown measures on economy.
-We consider electricity consumption and heavy truck toll movement data as proxies for economic activity
+To identify economic activity we consider data sets such as electricity consumption and heavy truck toll movement data.
+As trucks are mainly used to transport goods their movement data helps in estimating the current economic activity.

 ![Causal_graph](../images/causal_graph_economy.png)